sftpgo/docs/docs/eventmanager.md

 Virtual folders can be combined with filesystem actions to operate across storage backends or outside a user's security context.
 Two folder options are available on filesystem actions:

 - **Source folder** — Overrides the filesystem used to read source files.
 By default, actions operate on the triggering user's filesystem.
-Specifying a source folder lets you read from a different location — essential for scheduled tasks and advanced workflows where no user context is available.
+Specifying a source folder lets you read from a different location, which scheduled tasks need since no user context is available.
 - **Target folder** — Overrides the filesystem used to write target files.
 This enables cross-backend operations such as copying uploads to a different S3 bucket, archiving files to an external SFTP server, or accessing restricted areas of the same storage backend.

 When **both** a source folder and a target folder are specified, the action runs as a **system action** — it executes once (not per-user) with a special system identity, regardless of how many users match the rule's conditions.